fehart20/NAK_streamLink/README.md

 ## Installation
  1. Flash *Raspbian Desktop* to the SD card via *Raspberry Pi Imager*
- 2. Set it up with the following credentials and settings:
+ 2. **IMPORTANT:** Set it up with the following credentials and settings:
 	 - Username: *nak-watchdog*
 	 - Password: *VAULT*
 	 - Turn on *Auto Login*